Qatar national cricket team: ACC Twenty20 Cup

+ACC Men's Premier Cup

 Youth cricket

 Qatar have fielded sides in regional competition at Under 15, Under 17 and Under 19 levels.

 Under 15s

 The Qatar Under 15 team competed in Asia Cup tournaments in 2002, 2005 and 2006.
 They failed to progress beyond the first round on all occasions.
 Even after losing just one game (against Oman) in the group stage of the 2006 competition, they were not allowed to play in the semi-finals as they did not abide by the qualification rules.

 Under 17s

 The Qatar Under 17 team competed in the Asia Cup for the first time in 2004, where they did not progress past the first round.
-In 2005, they reached the quarter finals.
-Currently practicing for next event, under the guidance of coach Abdulrahman.
+In 2005, they reached the quarter-finals.

 Under 19s

-The Under 19 team has participated in Asia Cup tournaments in 2001, 2003 and 2005, reaching the semi finals on the 2003 & 2005 editions.
+The Under 19 team has participated in Asia Cup tournaments in 2001, 2003 and 2005, reaching the semi-finals on the 2003 & 2005 editions.
 In the 2001 they came runner up in the plate league.
 Qatar recently also took part in the U-19 Asia Cup although they had a poor time of it.

 Qatar advanced to Asia Division 2 Semi finals of 2020 Under-19 Cricket World Cup qualification where they lost to Kuwait.
 They failed to advance from the group stage of Asia Division 2 during 2018 World cup qualification process.